How can we help?

 You can send data from Snowflake to Cordial via the UI by selecting Snowflake as a destination for:

-In your Snowflake account, create a table to store the customer data you want to use in Cordial.
-Here are some important settings to keep in mind when creating your table in Snowflake:
+In your Snowflake account, create a Table or View to store the customer data you want to use in Cordial.
+Here are some important settings to keep in mind when creating your Table in Snowflake:

-- Set a specific maximum length in your table/view for
+• Set a specific maximum length in your Table/View for VARCHAR columns.
+Column size limit is 8kb or VARCHAR(8192).

 Geo attributes